SiberaIndustries/OData.Client.Manager/README.md

     .FindEntriesAsync();
 ```

-For more information about how to use the Odata client, please read the [documentation of Simple.OData.Client](https://github.com/simple-odata-client/Simple.OData.Client/wiki).
+For more information about how to use the Odata client, please read the [Simple.OData.Client documentation](https://github.com/simple-odata-client/Simple.OData.Client/wiki).

 ### Make use of autenticated and versioned requests

-* To make use of authentication, just use one of the existing authenticators in the `OData.Client.Manager.Authenticators` namespace or create your own by implementing the `IAuthenticator` interface.
+* To make use of authentication use one of the existing authenticators in the `OData.Client.Manager.Authenticators` namespace, or create your own by implementing the `IAuthenticator` interface.
 * To make use of authentication, just use one of the existing managers in the `OData.Client.Manager.Versioning` namespace or create your own by implementing the `IVersioningManager` interface.

 ```cs